Updated March 3, 2023

-We have three important types of kernel named:
+We have three important types of the kernel named:

 - Monolithic Kernel:

 It can be considered as a whole kernel that is a full-fledged kernel, which provides all the services are running.

-It is kernel with a limited service that is with some important services running.
+It is a kernel with a limited-service that is with some important services running.

 Example: QNX-real-time OS